sparrdrem/otn/README.md

 1.)
 Download the ISO for the latest release of the server and burn it

 2.)
 Download the client files to your modern desktop.
-Install TeamViewer (you'll see later why you can't use RDP).
+Install TeamViewer 6 <a href="https://www.teamviewer.com/en/download/old-versions.aspx#version6">here.</a>.
+You'll see later why you can't use RDP.

 3 (Optional).)
 Press "Win+R" and type in "shell:startup".
 Make a shortcut of the Frontend and copy the shortcut into the startup.
 This will make it run on startup.